- Required Equipment

 Special Lights for Enforcement Vessels

-Enforcement vessels of the VDGIF, the USCG, and other law enforcement agencies may display a rotating or flashing blue light.
+Enforcement vessels of the DWR, the USCG, and other law enforcement agencies may display a rotating or flashing blue light.
 When such a light is observed you should stop immediately and maneuver in such a way as to permit the boarding officer to come alongside or aboard.

 By federal law, blue lights may only be displayed by enforcement vessels of the federal, state or local governments, and have the same effect on the water as the rotating or flashing blue lights on law enforcement cars traveling our highways.